 Microsoft does not make a version of Project for the APPLE world.
 This is unfortunate because Microsoft Project is one of the leading project scheduling tools.
 The best way to ensure you will leave this class with hands on experience using Project is to get access to a Windows PC to complete this assignment.
 Options for this include: Use the schools Windows PC computer labs; Borrow a PC from a friend/fellow student/work associate.
-I am providing one additional alternative for Apples users if getting access to a Windows PC is difficult.
+I am providing one additional alternative for Apples users if getting access to a Windows PC is difficult, but you must get my approval before you can use this alternate software.
 Go to www.projectlibre.com, and download the projectlibre scheduling tool (which is open source and free to use).
 Once a schedule is created with this tool on your apple device, you can export a file that it can imported into Microsoft Project so I can grade it.
 While the user interface for this tool is different than Microsoft Project, the functionality and output is very similar.
 I will be providing some guidance on using this tool in Module 10, where you will create a schedule.

-I will not allow late submissions of the schedule because you delayed getting access to either a PC (to run Microsoft Project) or Projectlibre.
+I will not allow late submissions of the schedule because you delayed getting access to either a PC (to run Microsoft Project) or Projectlibre..